adlnet/xAPI-Spec/xAPI.md

 __Statement__: A simple construct consisting of ```<actor (learner)>``` ```<verb>``` ```<object>```, with ```<result>```, in ```<context>``` to track an aspect of a learning experience.
-A set of several Statements may be used to track complete details about a learning experience.
+A set of several Statements might be used to track complete details about a learning experience.

 <a name="def-tcapi"/>